velosomarcus/file-server-api/README.md

-- To upload your file using a *terminal window*, you first need to install the repository on the machine you have a file to upload to the API.
+- To upload your file using a *terminal window*, you first need to install the repository on the machine where you have a file to upload to the API.
   And then run the command below:
 ```bash
 cd <folder-where-you-installed-the-application>